zen-mod/ZEN/docs/context_menu.md

 **Passed Parameters:**

-- The variable column references the name of local scope variable corresponding to the given parameter (for easy access, especially in configs).
+- The variable column references the name of the local scope variable corresponding to the given parameter (for easy access, especially in configs).
 - Context position is taken from the top-left corner of the menu, in format ASL.
 - Hovered entity is the Zeus entity being hovered when the menu was opened.
 It is also included in its corresponding selected array. `objNull` if nothing was hovered.
 - Arguments is the custom argument(s) given to the action when it was created.